 The low-elevation hills and slopes permit rainfall run-off, and aspects facing South East, South, and South West allow the sun's energy for photosynthesis and vine growth.

-The soils in Monmouthshire are fertile, and overlying shale, limestone, sandstones, and clays, all affect the variety of vines planted.
+The soils in Monmouthshire are fertile, and overlying shale, limestone, sandstones, and clay geology all affect the variety of vines planted.

 The word ‘terroir’ extends to farming philosophy, the winemaker's choices, wine-producing vessels, and even the native or inoculated yeast used in the fermentation of the sugars to alcohol.